Skip to content

 Transport

-Transport emissions contribute substantially to the total air pollution.
+Transport emissions contribute substantially to total air pollution (7%).
 Public transport provision, while growing and seen as relatively affordable, competes with private car ownership.
-The number of cars per square kilometres in the city’s Gauteng province is more than any other South African province.
-Around 12% of roads (1,217 km) in Johannesburg are made from gravel, with up to 75% of these roads located in informal settlements, which contribute to particulate emissions in the city.
+The number of cars per square kilometre in the city’s Gauteng province is more than any other South African province.
+Around 12% of roads (1,217km) in Johannesburg are made from gravel, with up to 75% of these roads located in informal settlements, which contributes to particulate emissions in the city.

-Steps are being taken to address the coverage of bus and rail services, among other things.
+Steps are being taken to increase the coverage of bus and rail services, among other things.
 But funding delays hamper progress and pricing compounds inequalities related to air pollution.
-Completion of the Johannesburg Development Agency (JDA)’s expansion of the Rea Vaya Bus Rapid Transport (BRT) can promote public transport accessibility for the city population, particularly if affordable.
+Completion of the Johannesburg Development Agency’s (JDA) expansion of the Rea Vaya Bus Rapid Transport (BRT) can promote public transport accessibility for the city population, particularly if affordable.
 Similarly, Johannesburg’s Metro-rail system run by the PRASA is raising additional funding by 2024-25 to restore and modernise the commuter rail network, which links the city centre with the densely populated townships and informal settlements.

 Health and financial impact of air pollution in Johannesburg